Contact Jeanne for a speaking engagement or schedule a consultation.

 Sure, I share screenwriting advice, but In my personal blog, I reflect on fear and humor in the most brutally honest way I can.
 I open my wounds and hand you the salt shaker.
 If I can’t look at my own wounds honestly, how can I evolve my fictional characters?

 I hope my lessons in life and writing move you in some way.

 A midlife crisis led Jeanne from a 15-year ownership of a motel and restaurant to finally becoming the writer she always dreamed of being.

-Her writing has been selected as a Creative Screenwriting Expo Finalist, PAGE Awards TV Pilot Finalist, Top 25 Tracking Board Launch Pad, Semi-Finalist Sundance Episodic Lab, Quarterfinalist Final Draft Big Break, Austin Film Festival Screenplay Competition Second Round, and the DC Women in Film’s Spotlight on Screenwriters.
+Her scripts have been selected as a Creative Screenwriting Expo Finalist, PAGE Awards TV Pilot Finalist, Top 25 Tracking Board Launch Pad, Semi-Finalist Sundance Episodic Lab, Quarterfinalist in Final Draft Big Break, Slamdance and Script Pipeline.
+She’s also been selected as Austin Film Festival Screenplay Competition Second Rounder, and the DC Women in Film’s Spotlight on Screenwriters.